duh-rpc/duh-go/README.md

 TODO MORE EXAMPLES HERE

 ### What's good about DUH-RPC?
-* Avoid the hierarchy problem that come with using REST best practices.
-* Any client that follows this spec can easily be adapted to your service or API.
 * Consistent Error Handling, which allows libraries and frameworks to handle errors uniformly.
 * Consistent RPC method naming, no need to second guess where in the hierarchy the operation should exist.
+* You can use the same endpoints and frameworks for both private and public facing APIs, with no need to have separate tooling for each.
 * Keeps the good parts of REST.
 Stateless, Cachable, Intermediates, Security
 * The API can be interrogated from the command line via curl without the need for a special client.
 * The API can be inspected and called from GUI clients like [Postman](https://www.postman.com/), or [hoppscotch](https://github.com/hoppscotch/hoppscotch)
 * Use standard schema linting tools and OpenAPI-based services for integration and compliance testing of APIs
-* Design, deploy and generate documentation for your API using standard Open API tools
+* Design, deploy and generate documentation for your API using standard OpenAPI tools
-* Use your favorite web frameworks in your favorite language.
 * Consistent client interfaces allow for a set of standard tooling to be built to support common use cases.
   Like `retry` and authentication.
 * Payloads can be encoded in any format (Like ProtoBuf, MessagePack, Thrift, etc...)
-* Standard Streaming semantics (FUTURE WORK)
-* You can use the same endpoints and frameworks for both private and public facing APIs, with no need to have separate tooling for each.

 ## When is DUH-RPC not appropriate?
-DUH-RPC, like most RPC APIs, is mostly intended for service to service communication.
-It doesn't make sense to use DUH-RPC if your intended use case is in a browser when users are sharing links to be clicked.
+DUH-RPC, like most RPC APIs, is intended for service to service communication.
+It doesn't make sense to use DUH-RPC if your intended use case is users sharing links to be clicked.

 IE: https://www.google.com/search?q=rpc+api

 ## Why not GRPC?
 Like DUH, GRPC has consistent semantics like flow control, request cancellation, and error handling.
-However, it is not without its issues.
+However, it is not without its own issues.
 * GRPC is more complex than is necessary for high-performance, distributed environments.
 * GRPC implementations can be slower than expected (Slower than standard HTTP)
 * Using GRPC can result in more code than using standard HTTP